 A Homeowner’s Association is an organization created by real estate developers that creates and enforces rules regarding the maintenance of a property, management of the community and its amenities, and the selling or renting of a home within the community.
 HOAs are commonly found in subdivisions, planned communities, and condominiums.
-Homeowner’s Associations provide an important service for homeowners, just see the list of benefits blow.
+Homeowner’s Associations provide an important service for homeowners, just see the list of benefits below.

 Homeowner’s Associations are known for the requirement of paying monthly or annual fees.
 Although it may seem like another way to get swindled out of money when shopping for a home, HOA fees are usually manageable and are how a community keeps roads, common areas, and amenities clean and up-to-date.
 HOA fees pay vendors to mow and garden plants in common areas (like the front entrance, park, walking areas, etc.) and they pay for road or sidewalk repairs.
 Decorations you see around common areas during seasonal times are paid for through HOA fees.